getporter/operator/docs/content/install.md

 * The operator installs a mongodb server in its namespace (with no password set for root).
 This is only suitable for testing the operator.
-* A PorterConfig resource named default is created in the specified namespace configuring Porter to use the kubernetes.secrets and mongodb plugin.
+* A PorterConfig resource named default is created in the specified namespace configuring Porter to use the kubernetes.secret and mongodb plugin.

 # Configuration